kaelzhang/skema/README.md

 #### options.parallel `Boolean=false`

-By default, `checker` will check each properties in series,
+By default, `skema` will check each properties in series,

 #### options.limit `Boolean=false`